PJK/libcbor/doc/source/api/type_0_1.rst

 Actual Type of the integer can be checked using :ref:`item types API <item-types>`.

 An integer item is created with one of the four widths.
-Because integers' `TODO ref this in internal` storage is bundled together with the handle, the width cannot be changed over its lifetime.
+Because integers' `storage is bundled together with the handle </internal#c.cbor_item_t.data>`_, the width cannot be changed over its lifetime.

 Retrieving values
 ------------------------